hysinh/puss-n-boba/README.md

    5. Under GitHub Pages, go to Build and deployment.
 Then, under Source, select "Deploy from a branch".
    6. Next, under Branch, select "main" and "/root" and then click on the Save button.
    7. After a few moments, the website will be made live and the link will be made visible at the top of the page.

+   how to clone & make changes
+   1. Open the repository on GitHub.
+   2. Navigate to the <Code> on the navigation across the top.
+   3. Then, navigate to the green <Code> button on the right side and click.
+   4. Select the Local tab and click on the copy icon to make a copy of the repository.
+   5. Then navigate back to your main GitHub dashboard and then create a new repository with your desired name.
+   6. On the next page, navigate to the bottom of the page and select Import code under "Import code from another repository".
+   7. In the next window, paste the copied link of the Puss-N-Boba repository into the line.
+   8. Then, click Begin Import to import the repository code.
+   9. Make changes and/or deploy as desired.

   ## Credits